Why does confidence appear to be such a critical factor in sports performance –

 I tried everything!

 As a mental skills specialist, my affirmations reminded me of all the times I had performed out of my skin.
-Positive self-talk and visualisation practises to calm my busy mind filled my training diary.
+Positive self-talk and visualisation practise calming my busy mind filled my training diary.
 My knowledge of NLP and CBT developed my capacity to be mentally and emotionally aware and re-frame my thinking to reroute from habitual negative behaviours.
-Yet, none of these techniques brought me the confidence I needed to sleep easy and perform well.
+Yet, none of these techniques brought me the confidence in sport I needed to sleep easy and perform well.
 There were times when it felt agonisingly painful, leaving my whole body hurting, and my breathing shallow.
-Sport was impacting my mental health and wellbeing, which ultimately hindered my performance and results.
+The sport was impacting my mental health and wellbeing, which ultimately hindered my performance and results.

 So what’s the answer, Denise?